Successful copywriters are not born, they are made.

-The main purpose of a sales copy is to sell and at the end of the day, a flawless, grammatically perfect, flowery ad doesn’t mean anything unless people buy your stuff.
+The main purpose of sales copy is to sell and at the end of the day, a flawless, grammatically perfect, flowery ad doesn’t mean anything unless people buy your stuff.

-Caples arms us with tried and true advertising methods that actually work.
+Caples arms us with tried and true writing methods that actually work.
 No big words, no weird vocabulary, but rather just some good old simple language in your ad that people can understand and make them say heck yeah, this guy knows what I need!

 Pro tip on this one… If you can find the 4th edition instead of the 5th edition it has been edited less and has more of Caples’ brilliance in it.

 3. How to Write a Good Advertisement by Victor Schwab